The events posted on this page are open to the public.

 ITMN Chapter Meeting

-Indian Trail Master Naturalists welcome you to their August meeting.
-The program will be Urban Forestry, presented by Mike Sills.
+Indian Trail Master Naturalists welcome you to their October meeting.
+The program will be Composting, presented by Larry Norris.

 Location: First United Methodist Church, 505 W. Marvin Ave., Waxahachie, TX 75165

-This webinar, Getting Monarchs into Business: Case Studies of Monarch Conservation, is part of a webinar series presented by Monarch Joint Venture and the U.S. Fish and Wildlife Service National Conservation Training Center.
+This webinar, “5th Generation” Monarchs: What do we know and not know? is part of a webinar series presented by Monarch Joint Venture and the U.S. Fish and Wildlife Service National Conservation Training Center.